 You cannot expect your employees to do this on their own.
 Provide space and opportunities, such as training seminars and free access to courses, to help them improve their skills and grow as technology professionals.

-4. Incentivize employees.
+4. Incentivize your IT talent.

 Indeed, higher salaries alone are not enough to retain top talent, but they are a start.
 Average wages for tech talent are growing, and to stay competitive, you need to be able to match other businesses in the industry.
 Otherwise, you will lose out on the best talent.